Stalemate: Korchnoi versus Karpov

 An intentional stalemate occurred on the 124th move of the fifth game of the 1978 World Championship match between Viktor Korchnoi and Anatoly Karpov.
 The game had been a theoretical draw for many moves.
 White's bishop is useless; it cannot defend the queening square at a8 nor attack the black pawn on the light a4-square.
 If the white king heads towards the black pawn, the black king can move towards a8 and set up a fortress.

 The players were not on speaking terms, however, so neither would offer a draw by agreement.
 On his 124th move, White played 124.Bg7, delivering stalemate.
 Korchnoi said that it gave him pleasure to stalemate Karpov and that it was slightly humiliating.
-Until 2021, this was the longest game played in a World Chess Championship final match, as well as the only World Championship game to end in stalemate before 2007.
+Until 2021 (when the record was broken by the decisive 136-move Carlsen–Nepomniachtchi game 6), this was the longest game played in a World Chess Championship final match, as well as the only World Championship game to end in stalemate before 2007.